 This is not an online game as you’ll need to face your opponent across the Infinity Game Table.

-● Single Player vs Computer or local 2 Player.
+● Single Player vs Computer or local Two Player modes

 ● Random Dice generator or Manual Dice input.